-Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans)

-English Learners LEA-wide All Schools

-Foster Youth

-Low Income

-Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services PSA: 5 - After School Programs PSA: 5 - After School Programs PSA: 5 - After School Programs To provide educational, recreational and social activities for students that aligns To provide educational, recreational and social activities for students that aligns To provide educational, recreational and social activities for students that aligns with and extends beyond the mandatory instructional/academic day.

-PSA5.1 After School Program Homework Assistance and Tutoring

-PSA5.2 After School Program College and Career Activities
+Students to be Served: (Select from English Learners, Foster Youth, and/or Low Income) Scope of Services: (Select from LEA-wide, Schoolwide, or Limited to Unduplicated Student Group(s)) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans) English Learners Foster Youth Low Income LEA-wide All Schools Actions/Services Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Action Modified Action Modified Action 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services PSA: 5 - After School Programs PSA: 5 - After School Programs PSA: 5 - After School Programs To provide educational, recreational and social activities for students that aligns To provide educational, recreational and social activities for students that aligns To provide educational, recreational and social activities for students that aligns with and extends beyond the mandatory instructional/academic day. with and extends beyond the mandatory instructional/academic day. with and extends beyond the mandatory instructional/academic day.
+PSA5.1 After School Program Homework Assistance and Tutoring PSA5.1 After School Program Homework Assistance and Tutor PSA5.1 After School Program Homework Assistance and Tutori PSA5.2 After School Program College and Career Activities